belle2/basf2/b2bii/doc/index.rst

 Belle II MDST files with the Belle MDST files and executing the conversion.

-To load Belle MDST file(s) and to convert them use :b2:mod:`convertBelleMdstToBelleIIMdst`.
+To load Belle MDST file(s) and to convert them use :code:`convertBelleMdstToBelleIIMdst`.
 This function has input parameters to specify the input MDST files to be converted, flag to specify whether or not the fix_mdst should be applied or not (it should!) and path.